ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 In the [resources](https://github.com/ForgeRock/modernize-accelerators/tree/develop/forgerock-ig-migration-sso-jit/resources) folder you will find the pre-built jar file named openig-modernize-library.x.y.x.jar.
 This jar file is not editable and contains the base interface with the pre-defined mandatory methods that need to be implemented for any migration project.
 You should use this jar file as a dependency, and implement the class <b>LegacyIAMProvider</b>.

+If you need to update this framework yourself, you can do so by importing the [openig-modernize-library](https://github.com/ForgeRock/modernize-accelerators/tree/develop/forgerock-ig-migration-sso-jit/openig-modernize-library) project into your preferred IDE.

 + LegacyIAMProvider contains the 3 base methods that must be implemented:
     + getUserCredentials - Implementation must read the user credentials from the Forgerock HTTP Request.
 The HTTP request gives flexibility to capture the user's credentials from the request headers or from the request body.
 Should output a User object with the intercepted username and password.
     + getExtendedUserAttributes - Get user profile attributes from the legacy IAM, with userName as input.